mdekstrand/cs533-web/resources/probability.md

 # Notes on Probability

 This document summarizes key concepts in probability theory.
+It is intended to be a concise reference for what we will be using, not a thorough tutorial exposition.

 The concepts in this note are introduced in [Week 4](../week4/index.md).